This article is sponsored by NTT Communications

 Image: Nina Simosko, CEO, NTT i³

-To learn about their unique approach to technology innovation and their latest projects, I spoke with Nina Simosko, the CEO of NTT i³.
+To learn more about this unique approach to technology innovation and their latest projects, I spoke with Nina Simosko, the CEO of NTT i³, who was in the middle of a whirlwind schedule, travelling around the world meeting partners in Japan, Orlando and Johannesburg.
+“That’s what happens when you own a vast number of different companies,” she remarked.

 Geared Up to Innovate